A cash advance is a small short-term loan - most commonly from your credit cards. As convenient as that sounds, you're paying a lot to buy this cash.

 You can take out a cash advance by just walking up to an ATM and then using your credit card instead of your debit card.
 The credit card company will give you cash and add that amount to your balance.
 Fast and easy, right?
 As convenient as that sounds, you're paying a lot to buy this cash.

-The benefits of a cash advance
+The pros of a cash advance

 Life happens and sometimes we need a little extra money to cover a surprise expense or a shortfall at the end of the month.
 Cash advances can be a fast way to get cash to cover expenses that cannot be paid with a credit card.
 While modern apps allow many people to move money without ever touching it, sometimes cash is important, or even just comfortable, for people to have on hand.